 Managing troop funds is one of the most important troop management tasks.
 Keep these helpful tips in mind when working with troop finances:

-For more information on opening a troop bank account, please refer to the Managing Troop Finances Short & Snappy in gsLearn's Content Library.
+For more information on managing a troop bank account, please refer to the Managing Troop Finances Short & Snappy in gsLearn's content library or sign up for an upcoming webinar.

 Keeping accurate records is necessary when managing a troop bank account; it makes annual reporting simple.
 All troops are required to submit the Annual Troop Finance Report by June 21 every year.
-The finance report may be submitted via the Volunteer Toolkit or by using the document at www.gssem.org/financereport.
+The finance report may be submitted using the document at www.gssem.org/financereport.

 Here are some tips for troop bank account record-keeping: